vkbo/novelWriter/docs/source/usage_format.rst

 ``## Title Text``
    Heading level two.
 For novel documents, the header level indicates the start of a new chapter.
-   Chapter numbers can be inserted automatically when building the manuscript.
+   Chapter numbers can be inserted automatically when compiling the manuscript.

 ``### Title Text``
    Heading level three.
 For novel documents, the header level indicates the start of a new scene.
-   Scene numbers or scene separators can be inserted automatically when building the manuscript, so you can use the title field as a working title for your scenes if you wish.
+   Scene numbers or scene separators can be inserted automatically when compiling the manuscript, so you can use the title field as a working title for your scenes if you wish.

 ``#### Title Text``
    Heading level four.
 For novel documents, the header level indicates the start of a new section.
-   Section titles can be replaced by separators or ignored completely when building the manuscript.
+   Section titles can be replaced by separators or ignored completely when compiling the manuscript.

 For headers level one and two, adding a ``!`` modifies the behaviour of the heading:

 ``#!
 Title Text``
-   This tells the build tool that the level one heading is intended to be used for the novel's main title, like for instance on the front page.
-When building the manuscript, this will use a different styling and will exclude the title from, for instance, a Table of Contents in Libre Office.
+   This tells the :guilabel:`Compile Manuscrip` tool that the level one heading is intended to be used for the novel's main title, like for instance on the front page.
+When compiling the manuscript, this will use a different styling and will exclude the title from, for instance, a Table of Contents in Libre Office.

 ``##!
 Title Text``
-   This tells the build tool to not assign a chapter number to this chapter title if automatic chapter numbers are being used.
+   This tells the :guilabel:`Compile Manuscrip` tool to not assign a chapter number to this chapter title if automatic chapter numbers are being used.
 Such titles are useful for a prologue for instance.
 See :ref:`a_struct_heads_unnum` for more details.

 .. note::
    The space after the ``#`` or ``!`` character is mandatory.
 The syntax highlighter will change